 As it is a basic first-year subject and due to its instrumental nature of supporting other subjects that we have already mentioned, the relationship with the profession is not so immediate.
-However, with the contents studied here, it is intended to delve into the analysis of specific functions of economic forecasting.
-With the methodologies and manage well their studies formulated, our intention is for the student to develow thave to solve problems, to be autonomous and feel responsible for their owned to bear to two develow in a contribute to the solve problems, to be autonomous and feel responsible for their owned to bear to two and manage well their time.
+However, with the contents studied here, it is intended to delve into the analysis of specific functions of economic precasting.
+With the methodologies and manage well their studies formulated, our intention is for the student to develow thave to solve problems, to be autonomous and feel responsible for their owned to bean to work have to solve problems, to be autonomous and feel responsible for their owned to bean to work of their systemic reasoning capacity when they have to solve problems, to be autonomous and feel responsible for their owned to bean to work of their time.

-4. Degree competences achieved in this course Course competences Code Description E07 Understand the economic environment as a result and application of theoretical or formal representations on how the economy works.
+4. Degree competences achieve ed in this course Course competences Code Description E07 Understand the economic environment as a result and application of theoretical or formal representations on how the economy works.
 To do so, it will be necessary to be able to understand and use common handbooks, as well as articles and, in general, leading edge bibliography in the core subjects of the curriculum.
 E13 Ability to make logical representative models of the business reality G01 Possession of the skills needed for continuous, self-led, independent learning, which will allow students to develop the learning abilities needed to undertake further study with a high degree of independence.
 G04 Ability to use and develop information and communication technologies and to apply them to the corresponding business department by using specific programmes for these business areas.